 Are you your number one critic?
 Every time you lose a client, does it affect you personally, even though the reason for the loss may have nothing to do with you?
 Some clients are never satisfied and change service providers frequently.
 As the owner or manager of a spa or massage therapy practice, you probably have staff, and their departures for other positions also can add to self-criticism.
 You may feel responsible for their leaving, especially if they end up working for the competition.
 However, people switch jobs all the time for a range of reasons, sometimes if only to improve their commute.

-Find forgiveness: Accept that you’ve make mistakes.
-Also recognize that at the time, the decision you made might have been the best one for the circumstances, even though now you can look back and see how you might have acted differently.
-They key is to learn from your mistakes and move on.
+Accept that you’ve made mistakes.
+Also, recognize that at the time, the decision you made might have been the best one for the circumstances, even though now you can look back and see how you might have acted differently.
+The key is to learn from your mistakes and move on.

-Be good to yourself: Self-care is a big part of self-acceptance.
-When you feel better; you are in a better frame of mind to be positive and confident.
+Self-care is a big part of self-acceptance.
+When you feel better, you are in a better frame of mind to be positive and confident.
 Take time out for breaks and exercise, whatever you choose.
 Get enough sleep and eat the foods that give you strength.
-And also spend time with friends and doing the things that you love, whether reading or pursuing a hobby.
+Also, spend time with friends and do the things you love, whether reading or pursuing a hobby.

 Self-acceptance doesn’t always come naturally.
 Be your own best friend.
 Learn to accept yourself.
-When you do, you also learn to accept others as well, even if you don’t always see eye to eye.
+When you do, you also learn to accept others, even if you don’t always see eye to eye.